 Climb our very own ‘mini mountain’, Dun Caan which offers breath-taking panoramas of both the mountains of Skye and the Scottish mainland.
 Explore the interesting geology which has geologists flocking to the island every year.

-“The Cave of Oars”
+Look for the “The Cave of Oars”

 Just a stone’s throw from Raasay House, the cave or “Uamh na ramh” is a souterrain believed to be over 2000 years old.
 In later years brought to a new purpose, it is thought that oars were stored there during smuggling raids.